 Readings, reports and papers related to specific topics.
-1-3 credits

-HIST 499 Independent Study As approved and to be arranged.
+HIST 499 Independent Study

 Honors Program in Humanities

 Taught by different members of the school, under the direction of a single director, the honors courses in humanities are designed to challenge the superior student's capacities through structured multidisciplinary seminars and intensive individual study.
 The courses general aims are: (1) to promote intellectual excellence within a common scholarly community, (2) to foster an awareness of various disciplines and their unity, (3) to offer opportunities for self-direction of future goals.